armasat/fullscreen-osrs-.ahk-script/README.md

 I had to check it out to realize how to bring back the title bar!

 2.
-If you are experimenting with ahk scripts sometimes this command helps(On Windows):​
+If you are experimenting with ahk scripts sometimes this command helps(On Windows):

 taskkill /im "autohotkey.exe"